If you need a more accessible version of this website, click this button on the right.Switch to Accessible Site

 Frisco, TX 75035

-High heels have a history of causing foot and ankle problems.
-If you have any concerns about your feet or ankles, contact Dr. Thomas Tran from Southwestern Foot & Ankle Associates, P.C..
+Ingrown toenails can become painful if they are not treated properly.
+For more information about ingrown toenails, contact Dr. Thomas Tran of Southwestern Foot & Ankle Associates, P.C..
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 If you have any questions please feel free to contact our office located in Frisco, TX .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

-Plantar warts can be very uncomfortable.
-If you need your feet checked, contact Dr. Thomas Tran from Southwestern Foot & Ankle Associates, P.C..
-Our doctor will assist you with all of your foot and ankle needs.
+Plantar fasciitis can be very painful and inconvenient.
+If you are experiencing heel pain or symptoms of plantar fasciitis, contact Dr. Thomas Tran from Southwestern Foot & Ankle Associates, P.C..
+Our doctor can provide the care you need to keep you pain-free and on your feet.

 If you have any questions please feel free to contact our office located in Frisco, TX .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

-Many people suffer from bouts of heel pain.
-For more information, contact Dr. Thomas Tran of Southwestern Foot & Ankle Associates, P.C..
+Ankle sprains are common but need immediate attention.
+If you need your feet checked, contact Dr. Thomas Tran from Southwestern Foot & Ankle Associates, P.C..
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 Connect with us